scikit-sparse/scikit-sparse/doc/cholmod.rst

   :show-inheritance:

-  CHOLMOD itself supports matrices in CSC form with 32-bit integer indices and 'double' precision floats (64-bits, or 128-bits total for complex numbers).
+  CHOLMOD itself supports matrices in CSC form with 32-bit integer indices and double precision floats (64-bits, or 128-bits total for complex numbers).
 If you pass some other sort of matrix, then the wrapper code will convert it for you before passing it to CHOLMOD, and issue a warning of type